m-aamir95/dog-species-classification-streamlit-app/README.md

 ## Description

 The Dog Species Classification App is a powerful tool designed to classify 120 different dog breeds.
-Leveraging the Inception-V3 architecture as a pretrained model, our application has undergone fine-tuning using the
+Leveraging the Inception-V3 architecture as a pre-trained model, our application has undergone fine-tuning using the
 [Stanford dog species datasets](http://vision.stanford.edu/aditya86/ImageNetDogs/) .